JHOHYEN/AI/2048/README.md

         return moves[randint(0, len(moves) - 1)] if moves else None
 ```

-Of course, that is indeed a very naive way to play the 2048-puzzle game.
-If you submit this as your
+Of course, that's actually a very naive way to play the 2048 puzzle game.
+Player AI should be implemented with the following in mind:
-finished product, you will receive a grade of zero.
-You should implement your Player AI with the
-following points in mind:

 * Employ the minimax algorithm.
 This is a requirement.
 There are many viable strategies to
 beat the 2048-puzzle game, but in this assignment we will be practicing with the minimax